Ethnic groups in Chicago: Tanzanians

 Most Tanzanians who have arrived in the United States since 1986 have chosen to settle in Chicago.
 Many of them are students and professionals who came to the city to pursue an advanced degree or work for an employer that sponsored their entry into the United States.
 Some of the Tanzanians have returned to their home country a few years after arriving in the U. S.

 Religion plays an active role in the lives of many Tanzanian Americans in Chicago.

 Nigerians

 More than 30,000 Nigerians live in Chicago.
-Nigerians are Chicago’s largest African community.
+Nigerians are Chicago's largest African community.

-Ethiopians

-There is an Ethiopian community in Chicago.

-Ghanaians

-There is a Ghanaian community in Chicago.

-Kenyans

-There is a Kenyan community in Chicago.

-Ugandans

-There is a Ugandan community in Chicago.

-South Africans

-There is a South African presence in Chicago.

 Haitians

 Approximately 10,000–22,000 Haitians live in the Chicago area.

-Ivorians

-There is a Ivorian presence in Chicago.

-Senegalese

-There is a Senegalese community in Chicago.

-Angolans

-There is a Angolan community in Chicago.

-Somalis

-There is a Somali community in Chicago.

-Cameroonians

-There is a Cameroon community in Chicago.

-Togolese

-There is a Togolese community in Chicago.

-Eritreans

-There is a Eritrean community in Chicago.

-Zimbabweans

-There is a Zimbabwean community in Chicago.

-Jamaicans

-There is a Jamaican community in Chicago.
+Other Black/African American groups

+Other Black or African American groups present in Chicago include Ethiopians, Ghanaians, Kenyans, South Africans, Ivorians, Senegalese, Angolans, Somalis, Cameroonians, Togolese, Eritreans, Zimbabweans, Malians, Sierra Leoneans, Sudanese, Zambians, Gambians, Guineans, and Jamaicans.

 Hispanic and Latino Americans

 Nearly two million Hispanic live in metropolitan Chicago, representing in excess of 20% of the region's total population and constituting the third largest Hispanic community in the United States.
 Like other regions of the nation, Chicago Hispanic are the fastest growing segment of the overall population, increasing 25% in the last decade, and are, not surprisingly, beginning to wield enormous economic and political clout as their numbers grow.
 About 20% of Chicago's Hispanics also happen to be undocumented migrants.
+Mexicans make up the largest portion of the Hispanic population in Chicago at 79.2%, with Puerto Ricans the second largest, Central Americans the third largest, and Ecuadorians, the fourth largest, Cubans the fifth, Colombians the sixth, and Peruvians the seventh largest.